rachelcarmena/rachelcarmena.github.io/_posts/2018-03-31-rereading-the-mythical-man-month.md

 One of my best childhood memories is listening to the stories that my maternal grandfather, a very curious man, told me.
 However, not only do we lose a lot of details over time, but also we age and the same story can provide us different information after years.
 Last summer I reread _Robinson Crusoe_ by _Daniel Defoe_ after more than 20 years and I discovered an absolutely different book.

-Now I've had the same experience with <a href="http://wiki.c2.com/?MythicalManMonth" target="_blank">The Mythical Man-Month</a> by <a href="http://wiki.c2.com/?FredBrooks" target="_blank">Fred Brooks</a>, the father of the IBM System/360.
+Now I've had the same experience with [The Mythical Man-Month](http://wiki.c2.com/?MythicalManMonth) by [Fred Brooks](http://wiki.c2.com/?FredBrooks), the father of the IBM System/360.
 This book was published in **1975** and it was reissued on its 20th Anniversary with four new chapters.
 On the one hand, it contains problems which still happen nowadays and it's worthwhile reading, because:

 > Those who cannot remember the past are condemned to repeat it. -- Jorge Santayana